google/WebFundamentals/src/content/en/updates/2019/08/periodic-background-sync.md

 ## Debugging

-It can be a challenge to get the "big picture" view of periodic background sync while testing things locally. information about active registrations, approximate sync intervals, and logs of past sync events can provide valuable context while debugging your web app's behavior.
+It can be a challenge to get the "big picture" view of periodic background sync while testing things locally.
+Information about active registrations, approximate sync intervals, and logs of past sync events can provide valuable context while debugging your web app's behavior.
 Fortunately, all of that information can be found as an experimental feature in Chrome's DevTools.